Auburn Bulletin 2024-2025

 MA Requirements

-The MA requires a minimum of 31 hours and a thesis.
-Of the 31 hours, 21 must be in seminar courses, including HIST 7700 Seminar In Historical Methods and one research seminar.
+The MA requires a minimum of 31 hours and a culminating project.
+Of the 31 hours, 13 are in required courses, 15 hours are in elective courses, and 3 hours are in thesis research.
 In addition to possible concentrations in United States history, European history, and the history of technology, the MA program offers a specialization in public history, including practical training (a 3-hour required internship).
 The Department does not admit students to pursue non-thesis MA degrees, but a MA degree (non-thesis) can be awarded to students in the doctoral program who have not previously earned the master’s upon passing the general examination for admission to candidacy for the PhD.

 There is no language requirement for the MA degree.